Fatma-Alwasmi/Fatma-Alwasmi/README.md

 🌟 **Welcome to My GitHub Portfolio!** 🌟

 Hello there! 👋 This is where I showcase my tech journey and the projects I've been working on during my academic years and beyond.
-Dive in to see the magic of computer engineering, circuits, system programming, and more!

-# Comprehensive Projects Overview 🚀

-This README provides a detailed overview of various projects completed in hardware and software domains, showcasing skills in FPGA design, embedded systems, software development, and more.
+This README provides an overview of various projects completed in hardware and software domains, showcasing skills in embedded systems,  FPGA design, software development, and more.

 ## CAPSTONE PROJECT: UAV Autonomous Flight Control and Object Detection - Boeing Co 🚁
 -  Built a flight control program in Python using MAVlink commands for drone operations such as takeoff, landing, and directional control.